mt190502/blog.mtaha.dev/content/linux/dual_gpu_passthrough_guide.md

 - To enable IOMMU in the kernel, you need to add the following kernel parameters to the bootloader configuration files.

-  - If you're using GRUB bootloader, open the GRUB configuration file:
+- If you're using GRUB bootloader;
+  - Open the GRUB configuration file:

     ```bash
     sudo vim /etc/default/grub
     ```

   - Add the following line to the `GRUB_CMDLINE_LINUX` parameter:

     ```bash
     GRUB_CMDLINE_LINUX="... intel_iommu=on iommu=pt"  # For Intel